The heat kernel on the diagonal for a compact metric graph

-The sum over $\calP_1(q,q)$ is uniformly convergent on $[t_0,\infty)\times G$, for $t_0>0$, by the estimates used in the proof of Proposition~\ref{smallt.prop}, and the same is true of the series for its derivatives.
-Therefore, the term $h_1$ satisfies a modified heat equation:
+The sum over $\calP_1(q,q)$ is uniformly convergent on $[\epsilon,\infty)\times G$, for every $\epsilon>0$, by the estimates used in the proof of Proposition~\ref{KPS.prop}, and the same is true of the series for its derivatives.
+Therefore, for all $t>0$ the term $h_1$ satisfies a modified heat equation: